-In the month of October 2022, Bigfoot Retail Solutions Private Limited ("Shiprocket") entered into Share Purchase Agreement (SPA) and other transaction documents with Shiprocket Omuni Private Limited (formerly Arvind Internet Limited) ("Omuni") and acquired 100% of the issued share capital of Omuni for a consideration of Rs.
+In the month of October 2022, Shiprocket Private Limited (formerly known as "Bigfoot Retail Solutions Private Limited") entered into Share Purchase Agreement (SPA) and other transaction documents with Shiprocket Omuni Private Limited (formerly Arvind Internet Limited) ("Omuni") and acquired 100% of the issued share capital of Omuni for a consideration of Rs.
 190.60 millions.

 The group concluded Purchase Price Allocation ("PPA") of the purchase consideration paid to the shareholders of Omuni and recognised goodwill of Rs.
-324.90 millions in accordance with Ind AS 103 - 'Business Combinations'.
+324.90 million in accordance with Ind AS 103 - 'Business Combinations'.